ragingbal/gitbook-ballab/case-studies-big-and-fast-data.md

 ![](http://www.richardpchapman.com/wp-content/uploads/2016/08/biddly-web-design-3-1600x961.jpg)

+Data Management Platform built for the performance marketing industry.

-DMP Platform for processing 2-3 billion clickstream events in a day with real-time customer profiling and analytics.
-We provide the CTO services and technical team.
+The platform is capable of ingesting and processing 2-3 billion clickstream events in a day.
+All of the ingested data is processed in real-time to enable precise customer profiling and to enhance remarketing processes.

+The tech stack comprises of highly scalable components that allow high throughput of data.
+On of the key components is the Big Data hub that is utilizing Apache Hadoop and Apache Hive to run complex metric calculations on tens of millions of rows each day.

+The product has successfully operated and has demonstrated an uplift in performance marketing revenues up to 20%.

+We have provided the CTO services as well as the technical team which built the product from the ground up.

 **Technologies Used:** Grizzly Web Server, Kafka, Apache Ignite, Cassandra, Hive, Java.